Posts

 Red noses and allergies

 The Cupid from the new Disney Tangled movie is how I feel lately.
-(He's the little guy in the front) I have a big red nose from blowing and wiping it from allergies, and sleepy eyes because the sniffling and sneezing sometimes keep me awake.
+I have a big red nose from blowing and wiping it from allergies, and sleepy eyes because the sniffling and sneezing sometimes keep me awake.
 Of course I am taller (a bit) and I do have all my teeth.
 Many of you may be suffering from allergies, I know I am.
 In fact, we have gone through A LOT of tissues lately.
 I just opened my last box, I need to remember to put that on the grocery store list.
 There is one thing that I have found that helps, it's not that exciting of a tip, but any little bit helps, right?!
 I have found that when you are wiping a runny nose all of the time or just blowing it over and over, and it gets really sore and really red.
-So, I have found Puffs brand tissues with lotion.
+So, I have found a brand tissues with lotion.
 Ah, what a difference.
 Like I say, it's not an earth shattering discovery, but sometimes it's as exciting as it gets.
-And every little bit helps during allergy season.
-So, if you
+And every little bit helps during allergy season when you are constantly running and...

 Tip #8 Shower before bed